sdegutis/90s.dev/site/public/guides/api-reference.md

 ```

 ## Composites

+See [Understanding Composites](/understanding-composites.html) to learn more.

 ```
 // record of all composites
 const composites

+// concrete default composites are as follows
+// (but they're usually not directly useful)

 function ButtonComp         // default comp for <button>
 function PanelBodyComp      // default comp for <panel-body>